Bhargavi84/Explore-Ireland-MS2/README.md

 * Cards section is almost responsive in all screen sizes and works as designed, each taking the 100% width of the screen.

 ### **Map Section**
-* Google Map markers are been for the testing purposes and are functioning properly.
+* Google map markers are been for the testing purposes and are functioning properly.
 By clicking on the markers, the respective info bar content appears in the "gamebar" section inside the card, located to the right of the map on medium and larger screens and below of the map on small screen sizes.
 * All the location markers inside the map has been correctly located with correct latitude and longitude values of the places.

 ### **Contact Form section**